moby/moby/docs/reference/api/docker_remote_api.md

 list of DNS options to be used in the container.
 * `POST /build` now optionally takes a serialized map of build-time variables.
 * `GET /events` now includes a `timenano` field, in addition to the existing `time` field.
+* `GET /events` now supports filtering by image and container labels.
 * `GET /info` now lists engine version information.
 * `GET /containers/json` will return `ImageID` of the image used by container.
 * `POST /exec/(name)/start` will now return an HTTP 409 when the container is either stopped or paused.